ironfox-oss/IronFox/README.md

 Licenses
 --------

-The scripts are licensed under the GNU Affero General Public License version 3 or later.
+The scripts are licensed under the [GNU Affero General Public License, version 3 or later](COPYING).

-Changes in the patch are licensed according to the header in the files this patch adds or modifies (Apache 2.0 or MPL 2.0).
+Changes to patches are licensed according to the header in the files this patch adds or modifies ([Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) or [MPL 2.0](https://www.mozilla.org/MPL/)).

-The userjs-00-arkenfox.js file is licensed under MIT.
+[Phoenix](https://phoenix.celenity.dev/) is licensed under the [GNU General Public License, version 3 or later](https://phoenix.celenity.dev/LICENSE).

 Notices
 -------

-Mozilla Firefox is a trademark of The Mozilla Foundation
+Mozilla Firefox is a trademark of The Mozilla Foundation.

 This is not an officially supported Mozilla product.
 IronFox is in no way affiliated with Mozilla.